NoviceLive/runbin/README.rst

 ======

-Executing data on the stack.
+Execute data on the stack (used for the time being).

 Installation